OBOAcademy/obook/docs/howto/set-up-protege.md

 ## Increase memory in Protege

 Protege needs at least 4G of RAM to cope with Mondo, ideally use 12G or 16G if your machine can handle it.
+Edits to the Protege configuration files will not take effect until Protege is restarted.

 ### Mac Instructions